rk1165/rk1165.github.io/content/notes/tech_tools/hacker_tools.md

 - Web APIs can be useful for very many reasons:
   - **Retrieval**: Web APIs can quite easily provide you information such as maps, weather or what your public ip address
   - **Interaction**.
 Web API endpoints can also be used to trigger actions.
 For example performing the following `curl -X POST -H 'Content-type: application/json' --data '{"text":"Hello, World!"}' "https://hooks.slack.com/services/$SLACK_TOKEN"` will send a `Hello, World!` message in a channel.
-  - **Piping** common web API “gluing” has already been implemented and is provided with server included.
+  - **Piping** common web API "gluing" has already been implemented and is provided with server included.
 This is the case for services like [If This Then That](https://ifttt.com/) and [Zapier](https://zapier.com/)
 - WebDriver software like [Selenium](https://docs.seleniumhq.org/) for automating tasks

 ### Security and Privacy